unipolar-soft/benagalmeat_client_file/README.md

 # Bengal_meat endpoints documentation
-Weight-logger fatches current weight from a weight indicator through the `/current` endpoint and after confirmation of this value through `/confirm` endpoint it will log the value in a database which can be fatched using `/summary/start_date/end_date` or `/summary/date` endpoints.
+The landing page of weight-logger is `/carcass_form` which is a form that takes carcass details including current value of carcass.After submitting the form it will log the carcass details in a database which can be fatched using `/summary/start_date/end_date` or `/summary/date` endpoints.

 ## Endpoints: